3 Ways to Elevate Your Nonprofit Marketing Strategy

 Be sure to monitor your supporters’ reactions to your brand.
 If your initial branding efforts miss the mark or you end up shifting goals, rebranding is always an option.
 However, be thoughtful about when and how you decide to shift your brand identity.
 Constantly changing your branding will likely result in confusion, whereas an occasional big announcement about a change in logo and content direction can get supporters excited for the future.

-3. Leverage your community.
+3. Grow and leverage your community.

-Word-of-mouth is one of the most powerful marketing tools as many potential supporters are more likely to take notice of and follow up on a recommendation from a friend than cold outreach from an organization they haven’t heard of before.
+Word-of-mouth is one of the most powerful marketing tools, as many potential supporters are more likely to take notice of and follow up on a recommendation from a friend than cold outreach from an organization they haven’t heard of before.

 The first step to leveraging word-of-mouth marketing is ensuring your nonprofit fulfills its mission and creates an environment where donors feel appreciated and inspired.
 After all, a supporter is most likely to recommend an organization they had a positive experience with to a friend.